© 2022 GOECO | All rights reserved

 Some of your tasks may include:

-Wednesdays will not be work days, but rather volunteers will go on a group excursion and be able to purchase food for the week at the grocery store.
-Sundays are free days.
+Thursdays will not be work days, but volunteers will go on a group excursion and be able to purchase food for the week at the grocery store.
+Saturdays and Sundays are free days.

 Internet: WiFi is available at the accommodations for a small fee.